- Teams must contain at least two members and no more than five members.

 - All team members should be founders or founder-level (don’t list interns or others who are not committed to becoming full-time entrepreneurs through this project).

 - At least one team member must be a current student in an MIT degree-granting program as of February of the year of the program.

 - A post-doc will be counted as an MIT student for the purpose of participating in delta v.

 - For this application process, MIT students who graduate in February or June of the current year are considered current MIT students.

-- Traditionally, teams must commit to working full time in the MIT delta v office space in the Martin Trust Center or the NYC Startup Studio in New York City for the duration of the summer and present at Demo Day events in September.
+- Traditionally, teams must commit to working full time in the MIT delta v office space in the Martin Trust Center or the MIT delta v NYC offices in New York City for the duration of the summer and present at Demo Day events in September.

 - Teams must have demonstrable experience and understanding of the entrepreneurial process and must demonstrate familiarity with common frameworks including disciplined entrepreneurship, lean startup, business model canvas, and the like.